2cookie/Kstreamstudio/README.md

 Step 3 Unzip the file in windows file explorer

-Step 4 Right click to Open a new terminal window in that folder
+Step 4 Navigate into the folder you just unzipped

-Step 5 Type npm install
+Step 5 run start.bat

-Step 6 Type node server.js

-Step 7 Thats it!
+Step 6 Thats it!
 Yeay!!!

-Step 8 Open http://localhost:3000 in your browser to launch the web ui
+Step 7 Open http://localhost:3000 in your browser to launch the web ui